 - 3/4 cup icing sugar

-- Beat the butter and sugar together in a large bowl for about 30 seconds.
+- Beat the butter on high speed for about 30 seconds.

 - Add brown sugar, chai tea, vanilla, baking soda and salt.
 Beat again until light and fluffy.